jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 (4) An appeal under this section is by way of rehearing.

 ### 103D Powers of Family Court on appeal
-(1) In determining an appeal under any of sections 103A to 103C, a Family Court may— (a) confirm, modify, or reverse any determination or decision appealed against (in whole or in part):
+(1) In determining an appeal under any of sections 103A to 103C, the Family Court may— (a) confirm, modify, or reverse any determination or decision appealed against (in whole or in part):
   (b) make any decision that the Commissioner could have made in respect of the determination or decision appealed against:
   (c) exercise any of the powers that could have been exercised by the Commissioner.
 (2) Without limiting subsection (1),—
-  (a) in reversing a decision or part of a decision, a Family Court may make an order that the provisions of this Act relating to the formula assessment of child support should not be departed from:
+  (a) in reversing a decision or part of a decision, the Family Court may make an order that the provisions of this Act relating to the formula assessment of child support should not be departed from:
-  (b) in reversing a decision made under subpart 3 of Part 5A to refuse to make a determination, a Family Court may exercise any of the powers that could have been exercised by the Commissioner to make a determination under that subpart.
+  (b) in reversing a decision made under subpart 3 of Part 5A to refuse to make a determination, the Family Court may exercise any of the powers that could have been exercised by the Commissioner to make a determination under that subpart.
 (3) An order under this section may make different provision in relation to different child support years and in relation to different parts of a child support year.
 (4) Subject to section 98(2), an order made under this section does not operate so as to increase or reduce the amount of child support payable in relation to any child to whom the order does not apply, and the child support payable in relation to any child to whom the order does not apply must be calculated as if the order had not been made.
 (5) Every order made under this section must specify the period of time in which the order is to apply or specify the event the occurrence of which will cause the order to terminate.

 ### 103E Implementation of orders
-(1) When a decision of a Family Court making an order in determination of an appeal under section 103D becomes final, the Commissioner must, as soon as practicable, take the action necessary to give effect to the decision in relation to any—
+(1) When a decision of the Family Court making an order in determination of an appeal under section 103D becomes final, the Commissioner must, as soon as practicable, take the action necessary to give effect to the decision in relation to any—
   (a) formula assessment that has been made in relation to the child, the receiving carer, and the liable parent concerned (whether by amending the assessment or otherwise); or
   (b) exemption granted under this Act in relation to the payee and the liable person concerned (whether by amending an assessment or otherwise).
 (2) Subject to subsection (3), in subsequently making an assessment in relation to the child, the payee, and the liable person concerned while the order is in force, the Commissioner must act on the basis of the provisions of this Act as modified by the order.